TanglyEagle7718/VIP_QML-LSTM-/README.md

 ## Setting up your environment

-Before you begin, make sure that you have pyenv installed.
-If you don't have it installed check it out [here](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation).
+Before you being, make sure that you have pipx and Poetry installed:

-Before you begin setting up this project's environment, we will first need to install the correct version of python.
-We will be using python version 3.10.12.
-You install this with `pyenv install 3.10.12`.
+Instructions to install pipx: https://pipx.pypa.io/stable/installation/

+Instructions to install Poetry: https://python-poetry.org/docs/

-Once you have pyenv installed, clone this repo to your machine w/ `git clone`
+Once you have Poetry installed, clone this repo to your machine w/ `git clone`

-Initialize a virtual environment.
-You can name it whatever (ex: vipenv): `pyenv virtualenv 3.10.12 vipenv`

-Activate your environment: `pyenv activate vipenv`
+Activate your environment: `poetry shell`

-Once you have activated your environment, install the necessary requirements (which can be found in requirements.txt):
+Once you have activated your environment, install the necessary requirements:
-`pip install -r /path/to/requirements.txt`
-Your `requirements.txt` file will be found in the main directory for this project.
+`poetry install --no-root`

 Once you have done all these steps, you are done setting up your environment